 A subject to mortgage is, as its name suggests, a mortgage that is subject to an existing mortgage.
 In other words, the seller in a subject to deal isn’t paying off their current mortgage, but rather having the new buyer pay off their existing obligations.
-Often misunderstood, subject to mortgages are not as complex as many initially assume.
+Often misunderstood, subject to mortgages are not as complex as many initially assumed.
 If for nothing else, few people are actually aware of what a subject to mortgage is, but the answer is in the name.
 In its simplest form, the “subject to” in a subject to mortgage refers to the loan that’s already in place.
 When you purchase a property subject to, you are essentially buying the home subject to the existing mortgage — that’s really all there is to it.
 The original underwriting is kept as is, including the name in which the loan was purchased.
 That means the seller maintains the responsibility of paying off the loan, but the buyer has agreed to make mortgage payments on behalf of the original seller.
-Over the course of a subject to mortgage, the buyer will make payments to the seller, who will in turn pay off the mortgage in return for the deed.
+Over the course of a subject to mortgage, the buyer will make payments to the seller, who will, in turn, pay off the mortgage in return for the deed.

 It is important to note that the seller will not be paying off the current loan, but rather using the payments they receive from the impending buyer to do so.
 That means the homeowner’s current unpaid balance will factor into the purchase price for the new buyer.

 Subject to strategies aren’t all that common, but you will find that they can be useful in certain circumstances.
 Distressed sellers, for example, may be willing to sell subject to if they want to rid themselves of a property immediately.
 Buyers, on the other hand, will tend to favor subject to when the interest rates on the existing loan are lower than the current market rates.